CodeScop/Oge-Mai-Field-Guide/allresources.md

     - Shrine GO Battles: Giant Ooze House (500 words for 2-4), Yawni Ooze (125 words for 0-2), Wavi Ooze (330 words for 1)
     - ShrinePoly Battles: Poly Mawt (900 words for 1-2)
     - ShrineMar Battles: Zosimas (575 words for 3-6), Balatrix (630 words for 3-7), Zosimalus (444 words for 2-4), Zosimos (400 words for 1-4), Zosimaga (600 words for 3-6), Balatros (700 words for 3-7), Osemar (1000 words for 3-8), Balatras (785 words for 3-5)
+  - WATER:
-  - WATER: Riza Battles: Jaihri (485 words for 1)
+    - Riza Battles: Jaihri (485 words for 1)
+    - Balance Battles: Velts: Water (1600 words for 5-10)
   - DUST: DFO Battles: Zanthei (400 words for 1-2)
 - **Buy:** FOREST: 8 Coins in LF Item Shop/Alex's Shop DESERT: 12 Coins in 3PC Item Bazaar/Zilya's Great Bazaar
 - **Sell price:** 2 Coins (Don't sell, don't sell, don't sell, YOU NEED SO MUCH WOOD IN THIS GAME)